 Bloodshot Eyes Won’t Go Away?

 Talk to Us Any time you notice bloodshot eyes or blood on the front of the eye, don’t wait.
-Schedule your eye exam with Dr. Dempsey at Colchester Eye Care in Colchester today.
+Schedule your eye exam with Dr. Paradis at Colchester Eye Care in Colchester today.

 Q&A With Your Local Optometrist

 Can I get bloodshot eyes after LASIK surgery?

 LASIK surgery is highly effective minimally invasive laser eye surgery that can correct refractive errors, but like all surgical procedures, it can have side effects.
 Your eyes may be bloodshot or you could see halos from a few days to three weeks after surgery.
 Additionally, you may experience other dry eye symptoms.
 Eye drops and liquid tears can alleviate these symptoms, but if you have any concerns about your eyes following LASIK surgery contact your eye surgeon.

 What Should I Expect from a Glaucoma Exam?